Store Data on Cell

 Tutorial Overview

-In this tutorial, you'll learn how to tuck a nifty message - "Hello CKB!" - into a Cell
+In this tutorial, you will learn how to tuck a nifty message - "Hello CKB!" - into a Cell

 Setup Devnet & Run Example